 Involves abuse of a pupil by another pupil.
 This can occur in school, outside the school premises and online.
 All child on child abuse is unacceptable and will be taken seriously.
 There is a 'zero tolerance' approach to all forms of child on child abuse which can include bullying, cyberbullying, physical abuse, abuse in intimate personal relationships, sexual violence and sexual harassment.
 Staff are aware that pupils with SEND may face additional barriers to reporting abuse such as an inability to communicate what is happening.
 All pupils know they can report abuse to any member of staff; their concerns will be treated seriously and in line with the school behaviour policy and the Child Protection policy.
+Pupils'

-Pupils' concerns will be treated with respect and in confidence.
-Information and advice relating to sexual harassment in schools can be accessed in the following guidance Sexual Violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk).
-This guidance was produced following OFSTED's review of sexual abuse in schools and colleges-Review of sexual abuse in schools and colleges-GOV.UK (www.gov.uk) There is also a useful guide relating to the sharing of nudes and semi-nudes: advice for education settings working with children and young people-GOV.UK (www.gov.uk)
+St Peter's Catholic High School & Sixth Form Centre - Child Protection Policy concerns will be treated with respect and in confidence.
+Information and advice relating to sexual harassment in schools can be accessed in Keeping Children Safe in Education Part 5